Helping Restore Ability

 They also face the high costs of medical bills and caregiving.
 Coupled with limited opportunities for gainful, consistent employment—only 33% of people living with disabilities are employed, compared with 75% of adults without disabilities—these costs place them at greater risk of falling into poverty.
 Today, half of Americans who live with disabilities have annual household incomes of less than $35,000, and a quarter live in poverty.

 Disability is also an issue of gender and race.
-Women are more likely to develop disabilities, and Blacks are disproportionately burdened with both disabilities and poverty.
-Nearly 14% of working-age Blacks have a disability, compared with 11% of whites and 8% of Latinos.
-Of those with disabilities, 40% of Blacks live in poverty, compared with 24% of whites, 29% of Latinos, and 19% of Asians.
+Women are more likely to develop disabilities, and Black people are disproportionately burdened with both disabilities and poverty.
+Nearly 14% of working-age Black people have a disability, compared with 11% of whites and 8% of Latinos.
+Of those with disabilities, 40% of Black people live in poverty, compared with 24% of whites, 29% of Latinos, and 19% of Asians.

 Whether paid at-home caregivers or family members and friends, people living with disabilities often rely on the assistance of others.
 The National Alliance for Caregiving reports that nearly 53 million Americans today provide unpaid care to someone with a disability, most of whom are relatives.
 In 2018, the Bureau of Labor Statistics reported that there were 3,253,000 paid in-home caregivers across the U.S. With Baby Boomers aging, and with older adults at a higher risk of developing a disability, the job market for caregivers is projected to grow by 36%.
 This means the demand for caregivers may soon exceed the supply—increasing the vulnerability and disadvantage of those with disabilities.